 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Each film-coated, dark blue, round, biconvex, bevel-edged tablet, debossed with the code "T30" on one side and with "BI" on the other contains 30 mg of afatinib as afatinib dimaleate.
-Nonmedicinal ingredients: colloidal anhydrous silica, crospovidone, lactose monohydrate, magnesium stearate and microcrystalline cellulose.
-Film coating: hypromellose 2910, macrogol 400, polysorbate 80, talc, titanium dioxide and indigo carmine aluminium hydroxide.
+Each film-coated, dark blue, round, biconvex, bevelled-edged tablet, debossed with the code "T30" on one side and with "BI" on the other contains 30 mg of afatinib as afatinib dimaleate.
+Nonmedicinal ingredients: colloidal anhydrous silica, crospovidone, lactose monohydrate, magnesium stearate, and microcrystalline cellulose.
+Film coating: hypromellose 2910, macrogol 400, polysorbate 80, talc, titanium dioxide, and indigo carmine aluminium hydroxide.

-Each film-coated light blue, round, biconvex, bevel-edged tablet, debossed with the code "T40" on one side and with "BI" on the other contains 40 mg of afatinib as afatinib dimaleate.
-Nonmedicinal ingredients: colloidal anhydrous silica, crospovidone, lactose monohydrate, magnesium stearate and microcrystalline cellulose.
-Film coating: hypromellose 2910, macrogol 400, polysorbate 80, talc, titanium dioxide and indigo carmine aluminium hydroxide.
+Each film-coated, light blue, round, biconvex, bevelled-edged tablet, debossed with the code "T40" on one side and with "BI" on the other contains 40 mg of afatinib as afatinib dimaleate.
+Nonmedicinal ingredients: colloidal anhydrous silica, crospovidone, lactose monohydrate, magnesium stearate, and microcrystalline cellulose.
+Film coating: hypromellose 2910, macrogol 400, polysorbate 80, talc, titanium dioxide. and indigo carmine aluminium hydroxide.

 The recommended starting dose of afatinib is 40 mg taken by mouth, once daily.